 Conference Theme: ‘Building Resilience to Combat Changing Security Threats’

-The ASIAL Security Conference hosts a compelling program of renowned local and international experts, academics and visionaries addressing how to strengthen your capabilities, managing risk, a digital future, emerging technologies and innovations, integration and more.
+The ASIAL Security Conference hosted a compelling program of renowned local and international experts, academics and visionaries addressing how to strengthen capabilities, managing risk, a digital future, emerging technologies and innovations, integration and more.

 The declaration of a caliphate in the, so called, Islamic State of Iraq and the Levant (ISIL) in 2014, created a fundamental change in how terrorism manifested itself in Western Countries.
 The specifically directed attacks against such countries as France in 2015, metamorphosed into ‘inspired’ attacks in 2017.
 Probably for the first time in the history of terrorism, anybody could be a terrorist, using any weapon and against any target.
 The resurgence of Extreme Right Wing radicalism added even more dimensions to traditional protective security thinking.